What Does it Take to Be a Surveying Technician?

 How to Become a Surveying Technician

-What work experience do I need to become a Surveying Technician?
+What education or degrees do I need to become a Surveying Technician?

 - Mapping Technicians